 What to Expect from COP26: Everything You Need to Know

-There are just five months left until the UK hosts the 2021 United Nations Climate Change Conference - also known as COP26 Glasgow.
+On Sunday, the UK-hosted 2021 United Nations Climate Change Conference began - also known as COP26 Glasgow.
 What are the objectives and challenges of this latest gathering of world leaders and will it be any more successful than previous climate talks?
 Discover the key facts about COP26 and why it could be so important for the future of our planet.

 What is COP26?